 '''

-class pywt.Wavelet (name , filter_bank=None )
+class pywt.Wavelet(name|, filter_bank=None|)

 '''

-Describes properties of a wavelet identified by the specified wavelet name.
+Describes properties of a discrete wavelet identified by the specified wavelet name.
+For continuous wavelets see pywt.ContinuousWavelet instead.
 In order to use a built-in wavelet the name parameter must be a valid wavelet name from the pywt.wavelist() list.